- Case Studies

-Like many municipalities, Erie County wanted to adapt to a more consumer-centric service model.
-Taxpayer constituents are used to an online world, from banking to shopping and beyond, but the municipality was stuck decades behind.
+Like many local governments, Erie County wanted to adapt to a more consumer-centric service model.
+Taxpayer constituents are used to an online world, from banking to shopping and beyond, but the County was stuck decades behind.
 Civic leaders find their time stretched and budgets pinched—which can make it really tough to adopt the latest in cloud-computing tools, no matter how much they’d like to.

 Erie County knew the best approach was to find a partner who truly understood this predicament, had a demonstrable track record of integrity and impact, and could provide the training and service required.
 Hurst and her team developed a list of requirements before conducting their search, and that list included strong reporting tools, robust onboarding procedures, and a true spirit of customer care.
 “Other vendors promised certain features, but when it came down to the demo, they weren’t true to their word,” Hurst reflects.
 Disappointed, her team pressed on.

 During their search, Hurst and the team realized that Localgov’s online tax-remittance platform had all of the features they needed.
-Not only does Localgov offer significant benefits to a municipality, Hurst also realized that our tools connect taxpayers with a contemporary and convenience user experience.
+Not only does Localgov offer significant benefits to a local government, Hurst also realized that our tools connect taxpayers with a contemporary and convenient user experience.
 She felt confident that Localgov was the right choice for Erie County.

 Erie County taxpayers are reporting high levels of satisfaction with Localgov’s user-friendly tools.
 No more stamps or lines, now short-term rental hosts can stay compliant with less time and fewer fines.
 This streamlined process has caught on within Erie County and more jurisdictions are asking to join the program.
-Erie County now enjoys quicker, more consistent remittance from taxpayers directly into its bank account.
+Erie County and participating municipalities now enjoy quicker, more consistent remittance from taxpayers directly into its bank account.
 This has resulted in more streamlined fiscal management while also reducing staff time spent assisting taxpayers.